How to Find the Best Doctors

 What to Ask When Shopping for a Top Doc

 Once you’ve created your short list of high-quality doctors, seek answers to further questions; we’ve listed several below, which you can ask the office manager or doctor or answer yourself by first-hand observation when you schedule and attend your first office visit.

 If so, office staff are usually able to help confirm whether the procedures or treatments your doctor prescribes are covered, determine your copayment, and file claims directly before they send you a bill for any portion not paid by your insurer.

 Some doctors no longer affiliate with any insurance plans, and about one-third of primary care doctors don’t accept Medicare or Medicaid, or cap the number of patients with those types of coverage.
 For our ratings of primary care doctors, we indicate whether doctors accept Medicare.
-We gathered that info from the doctors’ office staff and Medicare’s “Physician Compare” website.
+We gathered that info from the doctors’ office staff and Medicare’s “Care Compare” website.

 For primary care doctors, is there an annual or monthly fee to join the practice?
 If so, what do you get for it?

 An increasing number of practices, especially for primary care, charge monthly or annual fees.
 At some of these practices (sometimes referred to as “concierge” or “boutique” practices), these payments, which can run as high as $1,000 to more than $3,000 a year, buy VIP access to premium care, increased time with doctors, same- or next-day appointments, or even house calls.

 Doctors who charge these fees argue that they allow them to reduce their number of patients and provide more personalized attention.
 In some cases that may be true, but in many cases these arrangements seem like another way to squeeze patients for more money.